 1. Hungary – The Welcoming Haven for Backpackers

-One of my first most affordable international trip was to Hungary.
-Ever since, I’ve advocated more and more people to travel this wonderful European nation.
+One of my first most affordable international trips was to Hungary.
+Ever since I’ve advocated for more and more people to travel to this wonderful European nation.

 The average cost of travelling to Hungary alone from India for at least a week amounts to about 48,000 INR.